Marjolein Kriek

 Marjolein Kriek (born 22 November 1973) is a Dutch clinical geneticist at the Leiden University Medical Center.
 In 2008, at age 34, she became the first woman and probably the first European to have her total DNA genome sequenced.

 Sequencing project

 Leiden University announced the completion of the nine-month-long sequencing of Kriek's genome on 26 May 2008, though the results of the study were published later.
 The study was initiated by Gert-Jan van Ommen of the LUMC team and director of the Center for Medical Systems Biology (CMSB), to gain insight in X-chromosome variability.
 The data set contained significant redundancy, as each base pair was sampled an average of seven to eight times.
 The sequencing has been performed in close collaboration with a spin-off company, 'ServiceXS'.

-At the time, Kriek was one of five or six people to have their entire genome sequenced, the others being James D. Watson, Craig Venter, two Yoruba-African men and possibly Dan Stoicescu of Switzerland.
+At the time, Kriek was one of five or six people to have their entire genome sequenced, the others being James D. Watson, Craig Venter, two Yoruba men and possibly Dan Stoicescu of Switzerland.